mradison/UsedCarUniverse/README.md

 Open your browser and visit https://aqueous-coast-47792-7cd474c52b1d.herokuapp.com/ to access UsedCarUniverse.

 ## Usage

+Once you sign up for an account then you can search for cars by putting the name of a car model in the search box.

 Buyer Perspective:
 Browse Cars: Explore a wide range of used cars listed on the platform.